Vietnam Family Adventure

 We arrive mid morning and will transfer to our hotel.
 Hue was once the imperial capital.
 We take a tour of the Citadel which also contains the Forbidden Purple City, modeled on the Forbidden City in Beijing.
 Badly destroyed during the Tet Offensive in 1968, a significant restoration project has occurred.
 A great idea in Hue is to take a trip into the countryside by car or better still motorbike.

 On the morning of Day 6 we take a scenic drive to Hoi An.
-Driving past Lang Co Beach and over the Hai Van Pass.(approx 4 hours) The picturesque port town of Hoi An, once known as Faifo, was an important trading town with strong south Chinese influence and connections.
+Driving past Lang Co Beach and over the Hai Van Pass.(approx 4 hours) Enjoy a market tour, noodle making demonstration and lunch at Oodles of Noodles, a Planeterra-supported project, the tour was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
+The picturesque port town of Hoi An, once known as Faifo, was an important trading town with strong south Chinese influence and connections.
 Explore this living museum of a town including the Museum of History and Culture, the Tan Ky house, the Japanese bridge the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
 Hoi An is also a shopping mecca for tourists in the region – tailors can produce virtually anything overnight – clothing, silk lanterns, lacquer ware and other crafts abound.
 And for sun worshipers,Cua Dai beach is 4kms from town.
+Opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.

 A short flight takes us to Ho Chi Minh City, the sprawling metropolis that once was the capital of South Vietnam and remains the country’s commercial center.
 We take a short Cyclo tour passing some of the cities main sights stopping for some tradional Vietnamese food.You can also visit the Thien Hau and Giac Vien pagodas and stroll through the immense Benh Tan Market.
 Continue if you wish with a visit to Reunification Palace, the residence of the presidents of South Vietnam before 1975.Or better still leave the hustle and bustle of the city behind and head to the Saigon Water Park.